JakeChrist/LLMMemorySystem/docs/gui_settings.md

 # GUI Scheduler Settings

-The Qt interface features a menu bar containing a **Settings** action that opens a dialog to tweak the idle thresholds used by the `CognitiveScheduler`.
+The Qt interface features a menu bar containing a **Settings** action that opens a dialog.
+In addition to the scheduler thresholds it allows switching the active LLM backend and the database file.

 Use the *Settings* action in the window's menu bar to open the dialog.
 Older versions exposed a separate button on the side panel.
 The